FE8Dev/FE8RProject/FE8_arsenals.md

 * Neotank(from Ballista)

 ## Sword
 1-5 range sword that is effective against Pirates and inflicts Frozen on the enemy.
+Uses STR and SPD for damage.
 Gains extra attacks if Attack Speed is high enough compared to enemy's.
 Can't double or do Dual Strikes.

 ### Earliest access
 Ranger